cjstehno/effigy/ROWMAPPERS.md

 which could have performance benefits over the simple compile and the runtime version, but would be harder to code in ast in a pinch it could just dump the mapper code in as is

-///////////////////////////

-* change the direction of the mapping DSL

-mapping(Photo){
-    mapProperty 'id'
-    mapped 'location' using mapping(Location){

-    }
-}

-map 'firstName' from 'first_name' map 'location' using 'loc_', mapping(Location){} // or add prefix to the ctor map 'something' using {}